MohanKrishnaMCP/SSN_IEEE_SB/README.md

 Home page: index.php

-To access dashboard- type /authentication.php at the url bar, password is "ssnieee1234"

-                      from there you can view, update and delete database contents dynamically
+To access dashboard- type /authentication.php at the url bar, password is "ssnieee1234" ....from there you can view, update and delete database contents dynamically

 ---------------------------------------------------------------------------------------------------------